collabnix/kubelabs/PracticalKubernetes101/practical-kubernetes.md

 The above flags should cover a good percentage of the flags you will use in day-to-day Kubernetes.
 Now, let's move on to the Kubernetes resources.

+## Kubernetes actions

+There are a couple of common keywords that act as commands when used with kubectl.
+One of the most common is `get`.
+You can use `kubectl get` to retrieve anything from pods to namespaces to the very nodes the cluster is running on.
+We discussed the `-o wide` flag previously, and you can use this flag in conjunction with the `get` command to output more information from whatever you are getting.

+The next is `create`. `kubectl create` is a powerful command that can be used to create all sorts of resources inside a cluster.
+It can also be used in combination with the above flags to perform various operations.

+An important part of running Kubernetes is getting detailed information about resources that are running.
+For that, we use `kubectl describe`.
+This command can be used to describe details of various resources and provide you a lot of insights about the status of your resources when used with the above flags.

 ## Kubernetes resources

 The main component of Kubernetes is its pods, so let's start by taking a look at the pod commands.
 Note that you can use `po` as shorthand: